Pedestrian violation audio warning

 Pedestrian violation audio warning refers to the installation of motion-activated audio messages to warn pedestrians that violate activated grade crossing warning devices.
 Upon activation of the grade crossing warning devices, a sensor detects a passing pedestrian and triggers a pre-recorded audio message.
 The objective of the measure is to detect a pedestrian grade crossing violation and provide an aural warning to deter the violator from traversing the tracks.

 Research indicates that this measure provides a positive safety benefit to pedestrian compliance with crossing warning devices.
 It has been shown to raise awareness and change risky behavior at activated grate crossings.
-One study in Belgium recorded a decrease of between 30-70 percent of horizontal gate violations across 5 crossing in which a system was evaluated [1].
+One study in Belgium recorded a decrease of between 30-70 percent of horizontal gate violations across 5 crossings in which a system was evaluated [1].
 Additionally, it is an effective way to warn vision-impaired pedestrians [2].
 Pedestrian violation warning devices should be considered for crossings in locations with high volumes of pedestrian traffic and at crossings near train stations [2].

 - The motion sensor needs to be sufficiently close to the approach paths so that it correctly detects the presence of passing pedestrians.
 [2]